On the Job: Planned remake

 An American version of the film was confirmed in June 2013, which would be directed by Icelandic filmmaker Baltasar Kormákur and produced by Kormákur's Blueeyes Productions.
 XYZ Films, the production and sales company holding the international rights, will co-produce the film and release it worldwide.

+On the Job: Maghari

+A prequel titled On the Job: Maghari will premiere in 2026.